rulercosta/rulercosta.github.io/blog/content/posts/welcome.md

 ---
-title: "Welcome to Neuralwired"
+title: "Welcome to Cryptoknights"
 date: 2024-01-01
 draft: false
 description: "Welcome to my blog about machine learning, deep learning, and other technical topics."
 featured: true
 ---

-Hi, I'm neuralwired!
+Hi, I'm rulercosta!
 This blog is dedicated to exploring the fascinating world of machine learning, deep learning, and various technical topics.
 Here, you'll find in-depth articles, tutorials, and insights about:

 - Machine Learning Algorithms
 - Deep Neural Networks